 Poor House Farm Park features 3.5 miles and more of walking/bike trails for those beginner through advanced.
 Typically it takes 45 minutes for a beginner-intermediate biker to get through the trails.
-Some of these trails are marked.
-Please click here to view trail map.
+The trails are marked.
+To see a copy of the trail map that is posted at the park, click HERE.
+Another helpful site for riders is available here.

 Other helpful trail sites: https://www.mtbproject.com Search Poor House Farm.